-After completing a Bachelor of Science in Civil Engineering, Mr. Lyons attended the University of Western Ontario, graduating with an MBA in 1974.
-Mr. Lyons was an applications engineer and marketing specialist with Caterpillar Tractor and subsequently Finning Tractor and General Manager of South Western Drug Warehouse Ltd. In 1976, he joined Versatile

-Corporation as Corporate Planning Manager, moving through a variety of senior positions in strategic planning, budgeting and finance, mergers and acquisitions and project management.
+After completing a Bachelor of Applied Science in Civil Engineering, Mr. Lyons attended the University of Western Ontario, graduating with an MBA in 1974.
+Mr. Lyons was an applications engineer and marketing specialist with Caterpillar Tractor and subsequently Finning Tractor and General Manager of South Western Drug Warehouse Ltd. In 1976, he joined Versatile Corporation as Corporate Planning Manager, moving through a variety of senior positions in strategic planning, budgeting and finance, mergers and acquisitions, and project management.
 In 1986, he became Senior Vice-President of Versatile Corporation and presided over the restructuring of the corporation which became known as B.C.
 Pacific Capital Corporation, a senior merchant and investment banking company and part of Brookfield Asset Management (formerly Brascan).
 Mr. Lyons was a Managing Partner of Brookfield and in charge of the merchant banking and restructuring activities in the natural resource sector.
 In May 2004, after 17 years with Brookfield, Mr. Lyons retired to pursue other opportunities.

-Mr. Lyons is currently Chairman of the Board of Northgate Minerals Corporation (a mining company formerly affiliated with Brookfield) and, in addition to Canaccord Capital Inc., a director of the following public companies: Diamonds North Resources Ltd., Farallon Resources Inc., FT Capital Ltd., General Minerals Corporation, Northgate Minerals Corporation, Polaris Minerals Corporation, Skye Resources Inc. and TTM Resources Inc. He is also a director of the Vancouver Convention Centre Expansion Project Ltd., as well as several private corporations including Reliable Energy Ltd. He is a past Vice Chairman of Battle Mountain Gold Company, past director of Bralorne Resources Limited and former Chairman of Westmin Resources Limited.
+Mr. Lyons is currently Chairman of the Board of Northgate Minerals Corporation (a mining company formerly affiliated with Brookfield) and, in addition to Canaccord Capital Inc., a director of the following public companies: Diamonds North Resources Ltd., Farallon Resources Inc., FT Capital Ltd., Sprott Resources Corp., Northgate Minerals Corporation, Polaris Minerals Corporation, Skye Resources Inc. and TTM Resources Inc. He is also a director of the BC Pavilion Corporation, as well as several private corporations.
+He is a past Vice Chairman of Battle Mountain Gold Company, past director of Bralorne Resources Limited and former Chairman of Westmin Resources Limited.

 Mr. Lyons has been active in Junior Achievement, the United Way, Special Olympics and other charitable and sports organizations.
-He is past Chairman of the Mining Association of B.C., a Governor of the Olympic Foundation of Canada, former Chairman of Sport B.C., a director and past President of Shaughnessy Golf and Country Club and a member of the Advisory Board of the Richard Ivey School of Business at the University of Western Ontario.
+He is past Chairman of the Mining Association of BC, a Governor of the Olympic Foundation of Canada, former Chairman of Sport BC, a director and past President of Shaughnessy Golf and Country Club and a member of the Advisory Board of the Richard Ivey School of Business at the University of Western Ontario.
+In 2007, Mr. Lyons was awarded the Inco Medal by the Canadian Institute of Mining, Metallurgy and Petroleum for meritorious service to the mining industry.

-Of the meetings of the board of directors and the committees on which he served held between April 1, 2006, and June 26, 2007, Mr. Lyons attended all of the nine meetings of the board of directors, all of the eight meetings of the Audit Committee and all of the seven meetings of the Corporate Governance and Compensation Committee.
+Of the meetings of the board of directors and the committees on which he served held between April 1, 2007 and June 11, 2008, Mr. Lyons attended all of the 15 meetings of the board of directors, all of the six meetings of the Audit Committee and all of the nine meetings of the Corporate Governance and Compensation Committee.

-Mark Maybank was appointed the Chief Operating Officer of the Company and the President and Chief Operating Officer of Canaccord Capital Corporation in August 2006 and was appointed as an additional director of the Company in September 2006.
+MARK MAYBANK was appointed the Chief Operating Officer of the Company and the President and Chief Operating Officer of Canaccord Capital Corporation in August 2006 and was appointed as an additional director of the Company in September 2006.
 He joined Canaccord in 2001 and was responsible for its research activity.
 Before joining Canaccord, Mr. Maybank was an executive vice-president at a technology services and software development firm.
 Before that, he was a technology analyst with Yorkton Securities and chief financial officer of a US based cellular services company.
 Before that, he held various positions with a large multinational accounting and consulting firm.
 Mr. Maybank has earned both his Chartered Accountant and Chartered Business Valuator designations.

-Mr. Maybank is not a director of any public companies other than Canaccord Capital Inc. Mr. Maybank attended all of the five meetings of the board of directors held between his appointment on September 28, 2006, and June 26, 2007.
+Mr. Maybank is not a director of any public companies other than Canaccord Capital Inc. Mr. Maybank attended all of the 15 meetings of the board of directors held between April 1, 2007 and June 11, 2008.